PaulGOUX27/electron-svelte-typescript-template/README.md

 If you want to use `baseUrl` or `path` aliases within your `tsconfig`, you need to set up `@rollup/plugin-alias` to tell Rollup to resolve the aliases.
 For more info, see [this StackOverflow question](https://stackoverflow.com/questions/63427935/setup-tsconfig-path-in-svelte).

-## Ressources
+## Resources

-Project setup thanks to [this article](https://blog.stranianelli.com/svelte-et-electron-et-typescript-english/), thanks
+Project setup thanks to [this article](https://blog.stranianelli.com/svelte-et-electron-et-typescript-english/), thanks, and go see the related [repository](https://github.com/el3um4s/memento-svelte-electron-typescript).